⚖️ Special legislation

 At the provincial level, Barcelona, Cádiz and Madrid lead the ranking, generally correlated with their higher population density and economic activity.

 Monitoring the evolution of this type of crime is essential for evaluating security policies and efficient resource allocation.
-The data collection methodology has been standardized nationwide since 2010.
+It is important to consider that figures may vary seasonally, with typical increases during holiday periods.

 Data Source: Crime Statistics Portal — Ministry of Interior.
 Last update: 2024.